asu-iris/course_robotics/lec2-dof/configuration.md

 $(x, y)$. (c) The configuration of a coin (heads up) on a table is represented by $(x, y, \theta)$.
 ```

 # Degrees of Freedom

 :::{important}
 The minimum number $n$ of coordinates needed to represent
-the configuration of a robot is the number of **degrees of freedom (dof)**.
-The $n$-dimensional space containing all possible configurations
+the configuration of a robot is the **degree of freedom (dof)**.
+The $n$-dimensional space containing all possible configurations/coordinates
 of a robot is called the **configuration space (C-space)**.
-The
+A
 configuration of a robot is represented by a point in its C-space.
 :::

 ## General Rule

 We have the following general rule to determine the number of dof of a robot:

 ::: {important}
 degrees of freedom = number of variables - number of independent constraints
 :::

 ```{figure} ./configuration/coin.png
 ---